Jake Burger Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.22 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.19 team ERA ranks 15th across all league pitching staffs.

-- The Marlins rank 11th in baseball in home runs surrendered (65 total, one per game).
+- Marlins pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in baseball.

-- Perez makes the start for the Marlins, his sixth of the season.
-He is 3-1 with a 2.25 ERA and 24 strikeouts in 24 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Oakland Athletics, the right-hander threw five scoreless innings while surrendering four hits.
+- In his most recent appearance on Sunday against the Oakland Athletics, the right-hander went seven innings, giving up five earned runs while surrendering six hits.

-- The 20-year-old has put up a 2.25 ERA and 9 strikeouts per nine innings in five games this season, while allowing a batting average of .193 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.